sudarshan1222004/udupi-vehicle-ai/README.md

-# 🚖 Udupi AI-Driven Vehicle Matching & Dynamic Pricing System
+# 🚖AI-Driven Vehicle Matching & Dynamic Pricing System (for Udupi/Manipal)

 An end-to-end mobility solution featuring a **Vite + React** frontend, a **FastAPI** backend, and a **Random Forest ML** model.
 This project predicts ETA and implements surge pricing for the **Udupi/Manipal** region, specifically developed for the **UNLOADIN** AI/ML Engineering Internship.